Lindenwood University: Campus

 The 500 acre main campus is located in historic St. Charles, Missouri, on high ground overlooking downtown St. Charles and the Missouri River.
 Its buildings range from historic 19th-century buildings to modern on-going construction projects.
 The campus stretches roughly one mile from southwest to northeast and is divided by a meandering stream.
-To the west, the campus is bordered by Duchesne Dr. with Droste Rd. and W. Clay St. forming the southern boundary.
+To the west, the campus is bordered by Duchesne Drive with Droste Road and West Clay Street forming the southern boundary.
 First Capitol Drive runs along the eastern edge of the campus and Gamble St. adjoins its north side.
 The eastern area of campus is the oldest section with the most recent expansion in the central and southern areas.
 The northwestern area has almost no structures.
 The university is a dry campus with alcoholic beverages prohibited on campus and in all university buildings.

 The eastern part of the LU campus is the oldest part and contains many historic buildings characterized by their early 20th-century architecture and vast numbers of linden trees.
 This area is located near the site of the original log cabin where Mary Sibley began the Linden Wood School for Girls.
 The eastern part of campus is the location of many of the academic buildings and contains the Margaret Leggat Butler Library, the university's main academic library.
 Roemer Hall, constructed in 1921, is the main administration building on the campus and home to the president's office, financial aid office, the registrar, and the business office, as well as the School of Education.

 Sibley Hall was built in 1856 and is the oldest building at Lindenwood.
 It was the original building for the Linden Wood School for Girls, and is still used as a women's dormitory today; it is listed on the National Register of Historic Places.
 Numerous mysterious incidents have occurred over the years, and legends say that Sibley Hall is haunted by the ghost of Mary Sibley.

 The central portion of the Lindenwood campus includes various residence halls and athletic facilities.
 At the heart of the campus sits the Spellmann Campus Center.
 It was built in 2002 and is located in the center of campus on the hillside near the highest part of the campus.
 Spellmann Center overlooks Harlen C. Hunter Stadium and much of the rest of the campus.
 The modern 112000 sqft student center houses a cafeteria, a coffee shop, the Student Health Center, Student Activities Office, student media publications and student-run radio station, as well as office, classroom, and meeting spaces.